I now own one of the finest 35mm SLRs of all time and I’m dying to tell you about it. I’m going to try really hard not to gush.

 This isn’t a very exciting composition, either – but just look at that great bokeh.
 It reminds me of an impressionistic painting.

 This is my favorite shot from my test roll.
-I took the F2A along on my State Road 46 tour a few weeks ago, and shot it extensively when we reached Nashville, a touristy town full of shops.
+I took the F2A along on a trip to Nashville, Indiana, a touristy town full of shops.
 I hung the heavy F2A around my neck.
 I was very aware of it all the time.
 But when I raised the camera to shoot, it seemed to disappear.
 It was simply an extension of my eye.
 Bliss!

 I took this available-light shot while my friend Dawn and I waited in line to get some ice cream.
 I’m really pleased with the warmth and detail this lens captured.
 You can almost feel the rough cut of the wooden walls.